 The candidates who are selected in written test are called for interview.
 The SSB procedure consists of two stage selection process-Stage I and Stage II.
 Only those candidates who clear the stage I are permitted to appear for Stage II.

 a.
 Stage I comprises of Officers Intelligence Rating (OIR) tests are Picture Perception Description Test (P&DT).
 The candidates will be shortlisted based on combination of performance in QIR Test and PP and DT.

 b.
 Stage II comprises of Interview, Group Testing Officers Tasks, Psychology Tests and the conference.
 These testes are conducted over 4 days .

 The personality of candidate is assessed by three different assessors viz. the interviewing Officer (IO), Group Testing Officer (GTO) and the Psychologist.
 There are no seperate weightage for each test.
 The marks are allotted by assessors only after taking into consideration the performance of the candidate holistically in all the test.

-NDA Exam Pattern Details
+NEET Exam Pattern Details

 NEET 2020 will be conducted by the National Testing Agency (NTA) on May 3, 2020.
 The official notification for admissions through NEET 2020 was released on December 2, 2019.
 The application form of NEET was available both online and offline.
 The last date to submit the online application form was extended up to January 6, 2020.
 NEET 2020 admit card will be released on March 27, 2020, and will be available for download online.
 After the examination is held, the candidate will be able to download the provisional answer key of NEET 2020 in the last week of May 2020.
 The result of NEET 2020 will be announced on June 4, 2020, along with the final answer key.
 Post this, the counselling for NEET 2020 will be held on both national and state levels.
 To know more about the application form, eligibility criteria, dress code, participating institutes, etc. Read the complete article to know more about NEET 2020.Latest Updates: